Pedro Oliveira (photographer)

-Pedro H. Oliveira Reis (born March 3, 1989, in Sao Paulo, Brazil), more commonly known as Pedro Oliveira, is an American professional photographer who resides in Portland, Oregon, and San Juan Capistrano, California.
+Pedro H. Oliveira Reis (born March 3, 1989) is an American professional photographer who resides in Portland, Oregon, and San Juan Capistrano, California.

 Oliveira is best known for his series of portraits of homeless people around the world, named "Careful: Soul Inside", and for his photo essay with women over 50 years old, named "Beyond the 60th Sense".
 He has also had his work featured in places such as National Geographic, the musical Hamilton, Der Spiegel, and Die Presse, among others.

 Early life

 Oliveira was born in São Paulo, Brazil, but lived most of his childhood in a small town, 200 miles away from the state's capital, named Pedro de Toledo.

 Being the second of three children (Katerine and Priscila Oliveira) of Ivonete Borges Oliveira and Jose Eliezer Reis, Oliveira earned his first undergraduate degree in computer sciences at Universidade Nove de Julho.
 During his years in college, Oliveira was hired by IBM Brazil as an intern, and four months later was promoted to a database analyst.

 After two years working for IBM, Oliveira decided to move to Atlanta, Georgia, United States to further his education.
 After nine months in Atlanta, Oliveira moved to Portland, Oregon, where he earned his bachelor's degree in Communication Studies from Portland State University.